Athena: Awakening from the Ordinary Life: Development

-The game was developed by Japanese game developer Yumekobo, who also developed The King of Fighters: Kyo.
-Kyo is a spin-off of The King of Fighters series which is a visual novel with strategy game elements focusing on the character Kyo Kusanagi.
+The game was developed by Japanese game developer Yumekobo, who also developed The King of Fighters: Kyo, a spin-off of The King of Fighters series which is a visual novel with strategy game elements focusing on the character Kyo Kusanagi.

 The game stars Athena Asamiya.
-She appeared originally in Athena and Psycho Soldier and then later in the fighting game series The King of Fighters.
+She appeared originally in Psycho Soldier and then later in the fighting game series The King of Fighters.
 The game is not a sequel to any previous game, including The King of Fighters series, and has no continuity with previous titles featuring Athena.
 This game marked the first time she appeared fully in a sailor fuku (Japanese school uniform).
 During her appearance in The King of Fighters games, she would very briefly appear in a sailor fuku.
 This game would be the first game where she wears a sailor fuku for the entire game.
-She would later wear a sailor fuku in The King of Fighters XI and Days of Memories.
+She would later wear a sailor fuku in The King of Fighters XI, The King of Fighters XII, The King of Fighters XIII and Days of Memories.

 Release

 The game was released on 4 March 1999 for the Sony PlayStation home console, and was published by SNK.
-The game was followed up by a 13 episode live action series, simply titled as Athena which follows the plot of the game.
+The game was tied in with a 12 episode live action television series, simply titled as Athena which follows the plot of the game.
 It starred Kei Ishibashi in the title role.

 The game was released for the PlayStation Network Game Archives for PlayStation 3 and PlayStation Portable on August 30, 2007.
 It was also later released on the PlayStation Vita in 2012.